AFlo59/DATA_COLLECTION/Docs/Scrapper/Modules/SetupLogger.md

 # Get the configuration manager
 config = get_config()

-# Set custom logging level in configuration
+# Set custom logging level and cleaning options in configuration
 config.set("logging.level", "DEBUG")
+config.set("logging.clean_logs", True)  # Clean logs on startup

 # Get a logger (which will use the config settings)
 logger = get_logger("config_example")